cledic/STM32F7/Raycasting/readme.md

 I follow the code from the site, just do some hack to speedup.

 There is a Keil project and the .HEX file to burn.
-Also two little program to conver texture files from RGB to ARGB.
+Also, inside the Keil project, there are two little program I use to convert the texture files from RGB to ARGB.
 Then I use bin2h to convert the files to header.
 But inside the project there are all the files.

-Many Thanks to Lode Vandevenne.
+Many Thanks to Lode Vandevenne for the tutorial.